CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Introduction

 \begin{itemize}

-\item We propose \textit{CachePrune} that mitigates indirect prompt injection attack, by identifying and pruning neurons in the context KV cache that trigger instruction following.
-This enforces the LLM to treat the input context as pure data, thus preventing the LLM from responding to the injected instructions.
+\item We propose \textit{CachePrune} that mitigates indirect prompt injection attack, by identifying and pruning neurons associated with instruction-following during KV cache encoding of the prompt context.
+It steers the LLM toward treating the input context as pure data, while not interfering with the model's ability to follow user instructions.

-\item In identifying these neurons, we propose a neuron attribution mechanism with a loss function that enables effective attribution using only few samples, while preserving the response quality.
-We also leverage an observed triggering mechanism that further improves the quality of neural attribution.
+\item In identifying these neurons, we propose a neuron attribution mechanism with a loss function that allows effective attribution using only few samples.
+We also leverage an observed triggering effect that further improves the fidelity of neural attribution.

-\item We demonstrate through experiments that our approach significantly reduces the success rates of prompt injection attacks while not compromising the response quality. \end{itemize}
+\item In experiments, CachePrune significantly reduces the attacks success rates while preserving the model’s adherence to user instructions. \end{itemize}